fiotestbot/fio/HOWTO.rst

 	histogram logs contain 1216 latency bins.
 See :option:`write_hist_log` and `Log File Formats`_.

-.. option:: log_max_value=bool
+.. option:: log_max_value=int

 	If :option:`log_avg_msec` is set, fio logs the average over that window.
 If you instead want to log the maximum value, set this option to 1.
+If you want to log both the average and maximum value, set this option to 2.
 	Defaults to 0, meaning that averaged values are logged.

 .. option:: log_offset=bool